Who runs this · Why it exists · How the data works

 In 2026 I protested my own Harris County property taxes.
 What I found out is that the data you need to win is free, public, and sitting right on the county appraisal district's own website.
 The catch is that it's buried in complexity, and most homeowners never realize they can pull comparable sales and challenge their assessment themselves.

 The appeal firms know this.
 That's their whole business: they do something you could do, and they keep 25 to 50 percent of your savings every single year for it.
 I didn't think that was fair, so I built the tool I wished I'd had.
 You enter your address, it pulls real comparable properties from your county's appraisal roll, and it tells you in 30 seconds whether you're over-assessed and by how much.
-If you want help filing, the full protest packet is a flat $99, one time, and you keep every dollar you save.
+If you want help filing, the full pre-filled protest kit is a flat $49, one time, ready to sign and file, and you keep every dollar you save.

 The business, plainly